unlcms/project-herbie/README.md

 - Drush and MariaDB 10.7+ don't work with a database port set if the host is localhost.
 If you are using localhost for the host, clear the port setting in settings.php.

+## Features

+Are written to `web/modules/custom/features` and part of the `herbie` feature bundle.

+### Updating a Feature

+In a development site, make the changes, bump the Version on `admin/config/development/features/edit/herbie_FEATURE` and click Write.
+Then commit changes.

+### Updating Multisites with the Feature update

+Deploy changes.
+Then run `drush fim herbie_FEATURE` on all sites.

 ## D9 todo:

 This patch needs updated for 9.4: https://www.drupal.org/node/3060292